the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Building distributable libraries (LIBS)
 The RSE should be able to distribute their code with their domain/language specific distribution platforms.
-This almost always encompasses handling/documenting dependencies to other packages/libraries and sometimes requires knowledge of using build systems to enable interoperability to other systems.
+This almost always encompasses handling/documenting dependencies to other packages/libraries and sometimes requires knowledge of using build systems to enable interoperability with other systems.

 #### Software Behaviour Awareness and Analysis(MOD)
 A certain quality of anlytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.